yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 }
 ```

-This was so slow, I couldn't run anything but the most trivial of experiments.
-So I wrote this better implementation that the above experiments use:
+This was so slow, that I couldn't run anything but the most trivial of experiments.
+So I wrote this better implementation, that employees three tricks:

+1. The naive recursive implementation above recalculates the distance between the same 2 substrings over and over again - this can be easily remedied by using dynamic programming and caching the results of these sub-string comparisons.
+2. Instead of using an $$n \ times m$$ matrix (where $$n$$ and $$m$$ are the lengths of the strings we are comparing), it is enough to use an $$2 \times m$$ matrix, as we can scan it top to bottom (see the implementation below), so we use linear memory instead of quadratic memory.
+3. Finally, since during tree building I am sometimes calculating the distance between the same pair of strings, I wrapped the entire implementation with a version that can cache the full result, so the same strings are never compared more than once in the entire lifetime of the program (for brevity, I omitted this from the implementation below, it's a simple wrapper on top of EditDistanceNoCache below).

 ```c++
 inline const size_t EDIT_DISTANCE_MAX_STRING_LEN = 1024;